Meet Our Fit Specialist of the Month

 Amoena: How did you become a fitter?

-Amoena: Tell us a little about Women's Health Boutique.
+Amoena: Tell us a little bit about Halliday’s and Koivisto’s.

 Amoena: What is your favorite Amoena bra and why?